reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 Specifications provide us with a way to write reusable queries and also fluent APIs with which we can combine and build more sophisticated queries.

-One question that comes to mind is that if we can write any query with Specification then when do we prefer query methods? or should we ever prefer them?
+One question that comes to mind is that if we can write any query with Specifications then when do we prefer query methods? or should we ever prefer them?
 I believe there are a couple of cases where Query Methods could come in handy.

-Let's say our entity has only a handful of fields, and it only needs to be queried in a certain way then why bother writing Specification when we can simply write a query method.
+Let's say our entity has only a handful of fields, and it only needs to be queried in a certain way then why bother writing Specifications when we can simply write a query method.
 And if in future requirements come in for more queries for the given entity then we can always refactor it to use Specifications.
 Also, Specifications won't be helpful in cases where we want to use database-specific features in a query say performing JSON queries in the case of Postgres DB.

 All in all, Spring JPA Specifications is a great tool whether we want to create reusable predicates or want to generate typesafe queries programmatically.